Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 Natural Ingredients

 Plant-based cotton fiber, mineral colorants, salt.
 These are inert, non-allergenic, and washable.
-Cotton with only natural ingredients is the safest choice for all scalp types.
+Cotton with a clean three-ingredient formula is the safest choice for all scalp types.

 Avoid